-You were notified that the decision would not take into account any updates after 6 March 2019, 30 calendar days after the end of the commenting period.
-You updated the registration with submission number on 20 March 2019.
-As the submission was delayed due to technical reasons, ECHA has accepted the update.
-ECHA took the information in the updated registration and in the registrants' comments into account and modified the draft decision.
+This decision does not take into account any updates after 6 March 2019, 30 calendar days after the end of the commenting period.

+The registrants updated the registration with submission number on 6 March 2019.
+ECHA took the information in the updated registration and in your comments into account and modified the draft decision.